MKrouma/Ecommerce-Ninet/doc/REACT.md

 # Run the image in detached mode
 # and map port 3000 inside the container with 3000 on current host
-sudo docker run -p 3000:3000 -d dockerized-react

-# Notice we're now mapping port 80 inside the container
-# to port 3000 on the host machine!
-sudo docker run -p 3000:80 -d dockerized-react
+sudo docker run -dit -p 3000:80 dockerized-react

 # stop container
 sudo docker ps